 Health and Welfare Benefits.
 All full-time employees, including our named executive officers, may participate in our health and welfare benefit programs, including medical, health, life insurance and dental coverage and disability insurance.

 Perquisites.
-We believe that the elements of executive compensation should be tied directly or indirectly to the actual performance of the Company.
-It is the Compensation Committee's policy not to pay for perquisites for any of our named executive officers, other than parking subsidies.
+It is the Compensation Committee's policy not to pay for perquisites for any of our named executive officers, other than minimal parking subsidies.